ddewaele/spring-cloud-security-samples/README.md

-Doubts

-- Despite having ```.antMatchers("/index.html", "/home.html", "/").permitAll()``` in the UI, I'm getting redirected to uaa.
-Is this a filter order thing ?
-- Sometimes when accessing a URL through zuul (on port 8888) it redirects back to a url using the original port (ex: 8080).
-For example when accessing http://localhost:8888/ui ---> http://localhost:8080/ui (Full authentication is required to access this resource)
 - With the user endpoint on the uaa you cannot really do much.
 You should provide your own user endpoint.

 ## AuthServer